Skip to main content

 3. Pupils feel a sense of connectedness and feel that the school offers a safe environment, both physically and emotionally.

-4. The staff works together cooperatively and is dedicated to the excellence of the whole school.
+4. The staff works together cooperatively and are dedicated to the excellence of the whole school.

 5. The entire learning community shares the expectation that all pupils will meet the goals they have set for themselves and develop their individual talents.
 Pupils are provided with the guidance to help them to set and meet their goals.